columnflow/columnflow/docs/user_guide/structure.md

 the selection (which are needed for the plotting tasks further down the task tree), saved in a json file.
 The mask are not applied to the columns during this task.
-The argument ```--selector``` followed by the name of the {py:class}`~columnflow.selection.Selector` object to be run is needed for this task to run.
+The argument ```--selector``` followed by the name of the Selector object to be run is needed for this task to run.
 A default value for this argument can be set in the analysis config.
 From this task on, the
 ```--calibrator``` argument is replaced by ```--calibrators```.

 - {py:class}`~columnflow.tasks.reduction.ReduceEvents`: Task to apply the masks created in
 {py:class}`~columnflow.tasks.selection.SelectEvents` on the datasets.
 All
-tasks below {py:class}`~columnflow.tasks.reduction.ReduceEvents` in the task graph use the parquet
+tasks below ReduceEvents in the task graph use the parquet
-file resulting from {py:class}`~columnflow.tasks.reduction.ReduceEvents` to work on, not the
+file resulting from ReduceEvents to work on, not the
 original dataset.
 The columns to be conserved after
-{py:class}`~columnflow.tasks.reduction.ReduceEvents` are to be given in the analysis config under
+ReduceEvents are to be given in the analysis config under
 the ```config.x.keep_columns``` argument in a ```DotDict``` structure
 (from {py:mod}`~columnflow.util`).